dbashford/mimosa/README.md

 To access a [LoDash](http://lodash.com/) template originating from a file named "example.lodash", do this...

 `var html = templates.example({})`

+#### HTML

+If you just want to use plain HTML templates, you can do that too.

+To access a plain HTML template originating from a file named "example.template", do this...

+`var html = templates.example`

+Full disclosure: Mimosa uses Underscore under the hood to handle getting your plain HTML templates to the browser as strings.
+In this case, the Underscore compiler has been made so that it'll not understand it's usual delimiters for code or interpolation, and the resulting compiled Underscore templates are delivered as self-executing.
+Will work on unhacking that in the future.

 ## Asset Copying